Correctly storing your automated external defibrillators (AEDs) is very important.

 - Customizable compartments with adjustable foam inserts can be tailored to fit specific AED models and accessories.

-- Comfortable carrying options such as shoulder straps or handles to transport the AED over longer distances quickly.
+- Comfortable carrying options, such as shoulder straps or handles, are available to transport the AED over longer distances quickly.

-- Clear labelling on cases makes them easily recognizable as containing an AED in emergencies.
+- Clear labeling on cases makes them easily recognizable as containing an AED in emergencies.

 When selecting an indoor AED storage solution, consider factors like accessibility, security, and mobility.